-Level 1: Student is unable to generate a sentence with the words given.

-- Level 2: Student is able to generate sentences some of the time with help. - Level 3: Student is able to generate sentences most of the time without help. - Level 4: Student is able to generate sentences easily almost all the time.
+- Level 1: Student is unable to respond in writing to the story. - Level 2: Student is able to write about the story with teacher help. - Level 3: Student is able to write about the story with minimal help. - Level 4: Student is able to write about the story with minimal help and good fluency.